-Drainage: Moderately well drained.
-The sodic and dispersive B horizon clay will not allow free movement of water, causing a perched water table to develop for a week or so following heavy rain.
-Runoff into the flat will accentuate the water perching situation.
-Fertility: Natural fertility is moderately high as indicated by the exchangeable cation data. рН: Alkaline to strongly alkaline throughout.
-Rooting depth: 105 cm in pit, but few roots below 65 cm.
-Barriers to root growth: Physical: Hard dispersive clay subsoil clogs up preventing good root distribution.
+Drainage Moderately well drained.
+The sodic and dispersive B horizon clay will not allow free pH Alkaline to strongly alkaline throughout.

+Fertility Natural fertility is moderately high as indicated by the exchangeable cation data.

+Rooting depth 105 cm in pit, but few roots below 65 cm.

+Barriers to root growth

+Physical: Hard dispersive clay subsoil clogs up preventing good root distribution.

 Chemical: High boron (from 35 cm) and marginal salinity, pH and sodicity (from 65 cm) affect root growth in some species.

-Waterholding capacity: Approximately 90 mm in rootzone, although not all is available in lower profile.
-This
+Water holding capacity Approximately 90 mm in root zone, although not all is available in lower profile.
+This is offset by the soil's topographic position - lower slope areas collect additional water from surrounding higher ground.

-- is offset by the soil's topographic position lower slope areas collect additional water from surrounding higher ground. - Seedling emergence: Fair, due to hard setting, sealing surface.
+Seedling emergence: Fair, due to hard setting, sealing surface.

-Erosion Potential:
+Erosion Potential

-- Water: Low due to the flatness of the land. - Wind: Moderately low pulverizing by stock will create an erosion hazard.
+Water: Low due to the flatness of the land.

+Wind: Moderately low - pulverizing by stock will create an erosion hazard.